sipv/hcp-proc/README.md

 1. Get the data and the software.
 2. Specify path to DiCER with environment variable `DICERPATH`.
 3. From the working directory call `snakemake sc fmri`.
 Test it with a dry-run first (`-n` switch), and make sure you have sufficient computational resources for the tractography.
+   The IDs of the desired subjects should be placed in a text file (one ID per line), passed to Snakemake via env variable `SUBJECTS_FILE`.
    Note that some parts of the workflow require considerable amount of memory, so it is useful to specify also the amount of memory available with Snakemake option `--resources mem_mb=X`.